 FitCoef() This command gives you access to the fit coefficients for the next FitData() fit.
 You can return the values from any type of fit and set the initial values and limits and hold values fixed for iterative fits.
-There are two command variants: Set and get coefficients This command variant lets you read back the current coefficient values and set th coefficient values and limits for iterative fitting: Func FitCoef({num%{, new{, lower{, upper}}}); num% If this is omitted, the return value is the number of coefficients in the current fit.
-If present, it is a coefficient number.
+There are two command variants: Set and get coefficients This command variant lets you read back the current coefficient values and se coefficient values and limits for iterative fitting: et the Func FitCoef({num%{, new{, lower{, upper}}}); If this is omitted, the return value is the number of coefficients in the currer If present, it is a coefficient number.
 The first coefficient is number 0.
-If num% is present, the return value is the coefficient value for the existing fit, or if there is no fit, the coefficient value that would be used as the starting point for the next iterative fit is returned. new If present, this sets the value of coefficient num% for the next iterative fit. lower If present, this sets the lower limit for coefficient num% for the next iterative fit.
-There is currently no way to read back the coefficient limits.
-There is also no check made that the limits are set to sensible values. upper If present, this sets the upper limit for coefficient num% for the next iterative fit.
+If no present, the return value is the coefficient value for the existing fit, or if the no fit, the coefficient value that would be used as the starting point for the iterative fit is returned. um% is nere is If present, this sets the value of coefficient num% for the next iterative fit. lower If present, this sets the lower limit for coefficient num% for the next iterati There is currently no way to read back the coefficient limits.
+There is al check made that the limits are set to sensible values. upper If present, this sets the upper limit for coefficient num% for the next iterative e fit.
 Returns The number of coefficients or the value of coefficient num%.
-Get and set the hold flags This command variant allows you to hold some coefficients at their current values during the next fit.
-Func FitCoef(hold%[]); hold% An array of integers to correspond with the coefficients.
-If the array is too long, extra elements are ignored.
-If it is too short, extra coefficients are not affected.
-Set hold%[i%] to 1 to hold coefficient i% and to 0 to fit it.
-If hold%[i%] is less than 0, the hold state is not changed, but hold%[i%] is set to 1 if the corresponding coefficient is held and to 0 if it is not held.
+Get and set the hold flags This command variant allows you to hold some coefficients at their current values of the next fit. luring Func FitCoef(hold%[]); An array of integers to correspond with the coefficients.
+If the array is too extra elements are ignored.
+If it is too short, extra coefficients are not aff Set hold%[i%] to 1 to hold coefficient i% and to 0 to fit it.
+If hold%[i less than 0, the hold state is not changed, but hold%[i%] is set to 1 corresponding coefficient is held and to 0 if it is not held. fected.
 Returns This always returns 0.
-See also:FitData(), FitValue(), FitExp(), ChanFitCoef() FitData() This function, together with FitCoef() and FitValue(), lets you apply the same fitting functions that are available for channel data to data in arrays.
-You supply arrays of x and y data points and an optional array holding the standard deviation of the input data point y values.
+See also:FitData(),FitValue(),FitExp(),ChanFitCoef() FitData() This function, together with FitCoef() and FitValue(), lets you apply the fitting functions that are available for channel data to data in arrays.
+You supply array and y data points and an optional array holding the standard deviation of the input ays of point y values.
 There are three command variants: Initialise fit information The first variant sets the type of fit.
-If you select an iterative fit, the initial values of the fitting coefficients are reset to standard values and any "hold" flags set by FitCoef() are cleared.
-You can set your own initial values with the FitCoef() command or make a guess at the initial values when performing the fit.
-Func FitData(type%, order%); type% The fit type.
-0=Clear any fit, 1=Exponential, 2=Polynomial, 3=Gaussian, 4=Sine, 5=Sigmoid. order% If positive, this is the order of the fit, if negative it is minus the number of fitted coefficients.
-See the information about each fit for the allowed values for each fit type.
+If you select an iterative fit, the initial values of fitting coefficients are reset to standard values and any "hold" flags set by FitCo are cleared.
+You can set your own initial values with the FitCoef() command or a guess at the initial values when performing the fit. oef() Func FitData(type%, order%); type% The fit type.
+0=Clear any fit, 1=Exponential, 2=Polynomial, 3=Gau 4=Sine, 5=Sigmoid. ıssian, order% If positive, this is the order of the fit, if negative it is minus the number of coefficients.
+See the information about each fit for the allowed values for fit type.
 If type% is 0, this argument is ignored and should be 0.
 Returns The number of fit coefficients for the fit or a negative error code.

 Exponential fit This fits multiple exponentials by an iterative method.
 The data is fitted to the equation: